rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 **Note on Publication Statement:** `Place of publication follows publisher’s name on title page.`

-<a name="4.206.3.4">4.206.3.4</a> Make an explanatory note if all information relating to the [publication statement](https://rbms-bsc.github.io/DCRMR/docs/ppdm/Publication-statement/#4.20.5.1) appearing in the manifestation is known to be fictitious or incorrect.
+<a name="4.206.3.4">4.206.3.4</a> Make an explanatory note if all information relating to the publication statement (see [4.20.5.1](/DCRMR/docs/ppdm/Publication-statement/#4.20.5.1)) appearing in the manifestation is known to be fictitious or incorrect.

 Example: `Sadopolis : Chez Justin Valcourt ... à l'enseigne de la Vertumalheureuse, an 0000 [i.e. Brussels : Jules Gay, 1866]`

 **Note on publication statement:** `Corrected imprint from: Pia, P. Livres de l'Enfer`

-<a name="4.206.3.5">4.206.3.5</a> Make a note if any of the original details relating to the publication statement are covered by a label, stamp, overprint, or other means showing later informationand the original details are visible or otherwise available, transcribe or give them in a [note on publication statement](https://rbms-bsc.github.io/DCRMR/docs/ppdm/Note-on-publication-statement/#4.20.6.1).
+<a name="4.206.3.5">4.206.3.5</a> Make a note if any of the original details relating to the publication statement are covered by a label, stamp, overprint, or other means showing later informationand the original details are visible or otherwise available, transcribe or give them in a note (see [4.20.6.1](/DCRMR/docs/ppdm/Publication-statement/#4.20.6.1).

 Example: `New York : Perris & Browne, publishers of insurance maps, no. 13, Chambers Street, [1861?]`